RBisschopsjr/RogueLAIke/README.md

 ## How to run the game
 To run the game for the RandomPlayer, you can run the `RandomPlayer.py`

-To run the game for the Genentic Program, you can run the `Genetic programming.py`.
+To run the game for the Genetic Program, you can run the `Genetic programming.py`.
 Here you have to possibility to change some parameters for the algorithm.
 In the first two lines of the main function you can change the amount of individuals in a population and the amount of generations.
+Mutation Rate and possible actions can be adjusted in the first eleven lines of the code

 To alter something in the game, you need to go to `maze.py`.
 The top of the file has initialized a lot of global variables, here you can alter everything:
 * gridSize		- needs to be an array with two values (e.g. [10,10])